Pennsylvania liquor license and insurance requirements

 Both licenses allow holders to sell up to 192 ounces (commonly two six-packs) of beer to-go, per transaction.

-Restaurant (R) licensees can also obtain a wine expanded permit for an additional fee to sell up to three liters of wine to-go per transaction.
-While allowed during the pandemic, selling open spirits or mixed beverages to-go is no longer legal in Pennsylvania.
+Restaurant (R) licensees can also obtain a Wine Expanded Permit for an additional fee to sell up to three liters of wine for off-premises consumption.
+However, neither license type allows you to sell open spirits or mixed beverages to-go.

-Except in Philadelphia, an E license can be converted to an R license for a one-time fee of $30,000, so long as your establishment meets the requirements needed for an R license and your closest neighbors don’t object.
+Except in Philadelphia, an E license can be converted to an R license for a one-time fee of $30,000, so long as your establishment meets the requirements for an R license.
+There’s also an essential consideration about your neighbors: Neighbors within 500 feet, restrictive institutions within 300 feet or other licensees within 200 feet can all file protests against your conversion request.

-Both E and R licenses are under quota in Pennsylvania, meaning the number of licenses is limited based on county and municipality population.
-Currently, the quota for both E and R licenses is set at 1 for every 3,000 people.
+Both E and R licenses are under quota in Pennsylvania, meaning the number of permits is limited based on county and municipality population.
+The quota for both E and R licenses is set at one for every 3,000 people

-If everything goes smoothly, once you acquire a license and apply for a transfer, the process should take eight to twelve weeks.
-However, hiccups occur and the PLCB warns, “Do not plan a grand opening, gala affairs, or events of any type until you receive notice of the PLCB’s final action — that is, whether the online request is approved.”
+Once you get your hands on a license and apply for its transfer, the process should take about eight to twelve weeks.
+However, hiccups occur.
+“Do not plan a grand opening, gala affairs, or events of any type until you receive notice of the PLCB’s final action — that is, whether the online request is approved,” warns the PLCB in the applicant/licensee requirements guide.

 Pennsylvania liquor license requirements